MCsniperPY/MCsniperPY/README.md

 An offset is the time in milliseconds that the sniper starts to send requests before the name drop time.
 If a name drops at `10:00:59` and you tell the sniper to use a delay of `1000`, the sniper will start sending the requests at `10:00:58` because 1000 milliseconds = 1 second.

-Delays are useful for 2 reasons — ping and server lag.
+Offsets are useful for 2 reasons — ping and server lag.

 If you have high ping to Mojang's APIs (api.minecraftservices.com, not api.mojang.com - they're seperate servers) then using a higher ping is recommended, vice versa goes for lower pings.
 Note that MinecraftServices is hosted in Ashburn, Virginia.